 - a.
 All students who have selected the option will be invited to take up their reserve choice if they have no strong preference. - b.
-Students who did not meet the application deadline of 2nd February 2024. - c.
-Students who did not attend 6th Form Induction (and the reason for this had not been authorised by NSG, will be required to take up their reserve choice). - d.
-Students who did not meet the declaration of results deadline (1pm on GCSE Results Day), and had not made prior arrangements with the school. - e.
+Students who did not meet the application deadline. - c.
+Students who did not attend Sixth Form Offer Holder Day (and the reason for this had not been authorised by NSG, will be required to take up their reserve choice). - d.
+Students who did not meet the online enrolment day deadline and had not made prior arrangements with the school. - e.
 If, however, numbers still need to be reduced, then the following will be taken into consideration: ranking by GCSE grade in relevant subject (if applicable), ranking by Best 8 Score and any extenuating circumstances.

 The final decision regarding students' places on courses lies with the school.
-A waiting list for each course will be held until 1st October 2024 in line with our oversubscription criteria.
+A waiting list for each course will be held until 1st October 2026 in line with our oversubscription criteria.
 Plans for Year 12 courses at NSG are provisional, dependent on group sizes and timetabling constraints.
 All rights to modify the provisional curriculum lie with the school.

-4. Admission of children outside their normal age group
+4.Admission of children outside their normal age group